codefellows/seattle-code-javascript-401d42/class-27/lab/README.md

-# LAB - Props and State
+# LAB - `useState()` Hook

-**RESTy Phase 2:** Connect RESTy with APIs, running live requests
+**RESTy Phase 2:** Retrieving User Input and Managing State

 ## Before you begin

 Refer to *Getting Started*  in the [lab submission instructions](../../../reference/submission-instructions/labs/README.md) for complete setup, configuration, deployment, and submission instructions.

-> Continue working in your 'resty' repository, in a branch called 'props-and-state'
+> Continue working in your 'resty' repository, extending your previous work in a new branch called 'state'

 ## Business Requirements